navisbio/mcp_bigquery_biomedical/README.md

 A Model Context Protocol (MCP) server implementation that provides access to Google BigQuery biomedical datasets, starting with **OpenTargets**.
 While other bigquery MCP servers exist, we decided to build a dedicated MCP server for specific datasets to help the MCP client find the right information faster and provide the right context for biopharma specific questions.

+Note that this is work in progress and that the MCP itself is still in its very early days, so you can expect changes over the next weeks.

+You will need a Google Cloud account and set up a service account with access to the BigQuery datasets.

 ## Components

 ### Resources